krisk248/Cybersecurity-Interview-QA/README.md

 Again, the questions here are not guessed, can be limitless, so just putting very basic ones.
 This does NOT pertains to like - Hey !
 These are asked in Pentesting Interviews.

-1. How do you start about hacking a target ?
-What is Information Gathering, Enumeration ?
+1. ### How do you start about hacking a target?
+What is Information Gathering, Enumeration?

+    **Information Gathering:** The first step in hacking a target is to collect as much information as possible about the target.
+This includes gathering publicly available information (OSINT), using tools like Whois, DNS enumeration, and social engineering.

+    **Enumeration:** This involves active interaction with the target systems to discover additional details such as open ports, services running on those ports, usernames, and shared resources.
+Tools like Nmap and Netcat are commonly used.

-1. What are phases of Network Penetration Testing ?
+2. ### What are phases of Network Penetration Testing?
 (Cyber Kill Chain)

+    **Phases of Network Penetration Testing:**
+    - **Reconnaissance:** Gathering information about the target.
+    - **Scanning:** Identifying open ports and services.
+    - **Enumeration:** Extracting more detailed information from the target.
+    - **Exploitation:** Gaining access by exploiting vulnerabilities.
+    - **Post-Exploitation:** Maintaining access and gathering additional data.
+    - **Reporting:** Documenting findings and providing recommendations.

-2. What NMAP argument/flag in nmap tells about version ?
+3. ### What NMAP argument/flag in nmap tells about version?

+    **Flag:** `-sV`
+    - Example: `nmap -sV <target>`

-3. What is difference in -v and -V in NMAP ?
+4. ### What is the difference in -v and -V in NMAP?

+    **-v:** Enables verbose output, providing more detailed information during the scan process.
+    **-V:** Displays the version of Nmap.

-4. Can SQLi lead to RCE ?
+5. ### Can SQLi lead to RCE?

+    **Yes:** SQL Injection (SQLi) can potentially lead to Remote Code Execution (RCE) if the injected SQL code allows execution of arbitrary commands on the underlying operating system.

-5. How do you erase tracks when hacked a machine ? consider it is linux.
+6. ### How do you erase tracks when hacked a machine?
+Consider it is Linux.

+    **Erasing Tracks:**
+    - **Clear Logs:** Delete or modify system logs (e.g., `/var/log/`).
+    - **History:** Clear command history (`history -c`).
+    - **Network Traces:** Remove evidence of network connections.
+    - **Files:** Delete temporary files and artifacts created during the attack.

-6. What is your opinion on Automated Pentesting ? vs Manual Pentesting ?
-Which one is better ?
+7. ### What is your opinion on Automated Pentesting vs Manual Pentesting?
+Which one is better?

+    **Automated Pentesting:** Fast and efficient for identifying known vulnerabilities using tools like Nessus and OpenVAS.

+    **Manual Pentesting:** Provides deeper insights, creativity, and the ability to find complex vulnerabilities that automated tools might miss.

+    **Better Approach:** A combination of both is ideal.
+Automated tools for initial scanning and manual testing for thorough assessment.

-7. What is difference in Black-Box Pentesting vs White-Box Pentesting ?
+8. ### What is the difference in Black-Box Pentesting vs White-Box Pentesting?

+    **Black-Box Pentesting:** Testers have no prior knowledge of the target environment.
+Simulates an external attacker.

+    **White-Box Pentesting:** Testers have full knowledge of the target environment, including source code and network architecture.
+Simulates an insider attack.

-8. Any Purple Teaming Exercises done in past ?
+9. ### Any Purple Teaming Exercises done in the past?
 Explain.

+    **Purple Teaming:** A collaborative approach where Red Team (attackers) and Blue Team (defenders) work together to improve an organization's security posture.
+Red Team tests the defenses, while Blue Team actively defends and learns from the attack techniques.

-8. Have you done any Phishing assesments in past ?
+10. ### Have you done any Phishing assessments in the past?

+    **Phishing Assessments:** Involves creating simulated phishing campaigns to test the organization's awareness and response to phishing attacks.
+It includes crafting emails that lure users into clicking malicious links or divulging sensitive information.

-9. How can you bypass Antivirus Detection ?
+11. ### How can you bypass Antivirus Detection?
 Explain.

+    **Bypassing Antivirus:**
+    - **Obfuscation:** Modify the payload to evade signature-based detection.
+    - **Encryption:** Encrypt the payload and decrypt it in memory.
+    - **Polymorphic Code:** Change the code structure on each execution.
+    - **Living-off-the-land:** Use legitimate tools and scripts to perform malicious actions.

-10. How does EDR works ?
-How to bypass EDR Detections ?
+12. ### How does EDR work?
+How to bypass EDR Detections?
 Explain.

+    **EDR (Endpoint Detection and Response):** Monitors endpoints for suspicious activities, logs, and detects potential threats using behavior analysis.

+    **Bypassing EDR:**
+    - **Process Injection:** Inject code into trusted processes.
+    - **Fileless Malware:** Operate entirely in memory to avoid detection.
+    - **Living-off-the-land:** Use built-in system tools to perform actions.

-11. What is Supply Chain Attack ?
+13. ### What is a Supply Chain Attack?

+    **Supply Chain Attack:** An attack targeting the less-secure elements of a supply chain to compromise a target.
+It often involves injecting malicious code into software updates or hardware components.

-12. Compromising a local account is easier or an AD account ?
+14. ### Compromising a local account is easier or an AD account?
 (Windows Context)

+    **Local Account:** Generally easier due to typically weaker security measures and fewer monitoring tools compared to Active Directory (AD) accounts, which are usually more heavily protected and monitored.

-13. How would you do Data Exfiltration if you hacked a machine ?
+15. ### How would you do Data Exfiltration if you hacked a machine?

+    **Methods:**
+    - **Network Transfer:** Use protocols like FTP, HTTP, or DNS tunneling.
+    - **Removable Media:** Copy data to USB drives.
+    - **Steganography:** Hide data within other files.
+    - **Email:** Send data via email.

-14. have you worked on Nessus / Qualys before ?
+16. ### Have you worked on Nessus / Qualys before?

+    **Nessus / Qualys:** Both are widely used vulnerability scanners for identifying and assessing vulnerabilities in networks and systems.

-14. Any open source alternative of Nessus or Qualys ?
+17. ### Any open-source alternative of Nessus or Qualys?

+    **Open Source Alternatives:**
+    - **OpenVAS**
+    - **Nmap**
+    - **OWASP ZAP**

-14. What do you prefer ?
-Vulnerbaility Assessment of a machine with Credentials or without Credentials ?
+18. ### What do you prefer?
+Vulnerability Assessment of a machine with Credentials or without Credentials?

+    **With Credentials:** Provides a more comprehensive assessment by allowing deeper inspection of the system, identifying more vulnerabilities.

-14. What are things to consider before doing Pentesting or Vulnerability Assesment of a targt ?
+19. ### What are things to consider before doing Pentesting or Vulnerability Assessment of a target?

+    **Considerations:**
+    - **Scope:** Define the boundaries and extent of testing.
+    - **Permissions:** Obtain necessary authorizations.
+    - **Impact:** Assess potential impact on operations.
+    - **Timing:** Schedule to minimize disruption.
+    - **Tools and Techniques:** Plan the tools and methods to be used.

-14. Would you place the machine (server example Nessus) within the same Network of machines which is being tested or seperate ?
+20. ### Would you place the machine (server example Nessus) within the same Network of machines which is being tested or separate?

+    **Separate Network:** To avoid potential impacts on the production environment and ensure the testing environment is isolated.

-14. Why or Why not will you whitelist the Source machine of attack in Penetration Testing or Vulnerability Assesement ?
+21. ### Why or why not will you whitelist the Source machine of attack in Penetration Testing or Vulnerability Assessment?

+    **Whitelisting Source Machine:**
+    - **Pros:** Ensures the test traffic is not blocked, allowing comprehensive assessment.
+    - **Cons:** Might not reflect real-world scenarios where attackers are not whitelisted.

-15. How do you rate Vulnerability ?
-Eplain scoring system or frameworks.
+22. ### How do you rate Vulnerability?
+Explain scoring system or frameworks.

+    **Scoring System:**
+    - **CVSS (Common Vulnerability Scoring System):** Provides a standardized way to assess the severity of vulnerabilities based on factors like exploitability and impact.
+    - **OWASP Risk Rating Methodology:** Evaluates risk based on factors like likelihood and impact.

-16. Name some tools you use in Network Pentesting.
+23. ### Name some tools you use in Network Pentesting.

+    **Tools:**
+    - **Nmap**
+    - **Metasploit**
+    - **Wireshark**
+    - **Burp Suite**
+    - **Nikto**

-17. How do you report Vulnerability or Security Gaps after pentesting ?
+24. ### How do you report Vulnerability or Security Gaps after pentesting?
 (Report Writing)

+    **Reporting:**
+    - **Executive Summary:** High-level overview of findings and recommendations.
+    - **Technical Details:** In-depth description of each vulnerability, including steps to reproduce, impact, and mitigation.
+    - **Screenshots and Logs:** Provide evidence of findings.
+    - **Remediation Plan:** Suggested actions to fix identified vulnerabilities.

-17. Do you work often with patching teams to report and get patched the vulnrable software or fixing security gaps ?
+25. ### Do you work often with patching teams to report and get patched the vulnerable software or fixing security gaps?

+    **Collaboration:** Yes, regularly working with patching teams to ensure identified vulnerabilities are properly addressed and remediated.

-18. What are some HTTP Status codes you monitor during pentest ?
+26. ### What are some HTTP Status codes you monitor during pentest?
 Explain some interesting ones.

+    **Status Codes:**
+    - **200 OK:** Successful request.
+    - **301 Moved Permanently:** Resource moved permanently.
+    - **401 Unauthorized:** Authentication required.
+    - **403 Forbidden:** Access denied.
+    - **404 Not Found:** Resource not found.
+    - **500 Internal Server Error:** Server encountered an error.

-19. What is a 0-Day (Zero-Day) attack ?
+27. ### What is a 0-Day (Zero-Day) attack?

+    **0-Day Attack:** An attack that exploits a previously unknown vulnerability, giving the vendor zero days to address and patch the issue.

-20. What is Sub-Domain Takeover.
+28. ### What is Sub-Domain Takeover.
 Explain.

+    **Sub-Domain Takeover:** Occurs when a sub-domain points to an external service that has been removed or is no longer in use, allowing an attacker to take control of the sub-domain by registering the service.

-21. How can you detect presence of a WAF ( Web Application Firewall),( and which one) ?
+29. ### How can you detect presence of a WAF (Web Application Firewall), and which one?

+    **Detection:**
+    - **Fingerprinting:** Analyze HTTP responses for headers and patterns specific to WAFs.
+    - **Tools:** Use tools like WAFW00f to detect and identify WAFs.

-22. What is C2 Server (Command and Control) ?
+30. ### What is a C2 Server (Command and Control)?

+    **C2 Server:** A server used by attackers to communicate with compromised machines, send commands, and receive stolen data.

-23. Mention some SSL/TLS related Vulnerabilities.
+31. ### Mention some SSL/TLS related Vulnerabilities.

+    **Vulnerabilities:**
+    - **Heartbleed:** Exploits a flaw in OpenSSL, allowing data leakage.
+    - **POODLE:** Exploits weaknesses in SSL 3.0.
+    - **BEAST:** Exploits vulnerabilities in TLS 1.0.
+    - **Logjam:** Downgrade attack on Diffie-Hellman key exchange.

-24. Have you come across any recent Data Breach, explain how it happened . (and IR Part : How we can protect against the same ?)
+32. ### Have you come across any recent Data Breach, explain how it happened. (and IR Part: How we can protect against the same?)

+    **Example:**
+    - **Capital One Data Breach (2019):** Exploited a misconfigured firewall to access sensitive data.
+    - **IR:** Regular security audits, proper configuration management, and timely patching.

-25. How does NMAP determines the Operating System of the target ?
+33. ### How does NMAP determine the Operating System of the target?

+    **OS Detection:** Nmap uses TCP/IP stack fingerprinting by analyzing responses to various probes and comparing them to its database of known fingerprints.

-26. What is difference in Pass-the-Hash and Pass-the-Ticket ?
+34. ### What is the difference in Pass-the-Hash and Pass-the-Ticket?

+    **Pass-the-Hash:** Uses hashed passwords to authenticate without knowing the plaintext password.
+    **Pass-the-Ticket:** Uses Kerberos tickets (TGTs) to authenticate and access network resources without needing the password hash.